Nickson2511/landing-Page/README.md

 # landing-Page
-Responsive design that emphasize on User interface, HTML/CSS
+Responsive design that emphasize on User interface, HTML/CSS and javascript UI/UX Design